 It is important that the agency has the ability to do what it says it will do in its policy.
 For example, if your agency's policy states that it will take every legal action necessary to fight any and all subpoenas, then your agency should have a plan for obtaining the legal services to do so — such as through relationships with attorneys who provide pro bono work for your agency or the funds to pay for legal representation.
 Similarly the policy should also address how to facilitate a client's agreement to have their information released.
 At a minimum, the agency must obtain the client's informed consent and a written release of information.

-Clients should also be informed that private information they share with the agency will be kept confidential and that there are also some risks of disclosure, such as through legal proceedings or by a waiver of privilege.
-As advocates, it is our responsibility to inform survivors of the differences between agency policies regarding confidentiality and Washington State laws about privilege.
-Clients need to be informed under what circumstances the advocate or agency will disclose their information (e.g., informed consent release, mandatory reporting requirement, threat of harm to self or others, court order, etc) and be provided with a copy of the agency’s policies.
+As advocates, it is our responsibility to inform survivors about agency policies regarding confidentiality and Washington State laws about privilege and confidentiality of records.
+Clients need to be informed under what circumstances the advocate or agency will disclose their information (e.g., informed consent release, mandatory reporting requirement, court order, etc.) and be provided with a copy of the agency's policies.